 - Since it is not possible to have a fixed repayment schedule under this interest rate option, it can lead you to pay more than you are comfortable paying.
 This can, therefore, cause you to have less savings and no budget plan.

 - You can go for a floating interest rate for your loan when you apprehend that the rates might decrease in the future, thereby, reducing the total cost of the loan.

 - If you are looking to save a little in as floating rates are usually set 1% to 2.5% lower than the fixed interest rate offered by the same lending organisation

 - This type of interest rate usually suits people who do not possess enough insight regarding the market and, thus, want to stick to the market rates.

 In conclusion, choosing the type of interest rate that you should go for is a personal choice.
 What works for one individual may not necessarily be the best choice for you.
 If you prefer to plan well ahead when it comes to your finances and not leave anything to chance, a fixed rate would be better suited to your needs.
 This, however, comes with a higher price.
-Before you make a decision, you must consider home loans with fixed and floating rates from different institutions.
+Before you make a decision, you must consider home loans or Personal loans with fixed and floating interest rates from different institutions.
 Go through the fine print and ensure that you choose one that you are most comfortable with.